hegazy93/FS_Surplus_Food/README.md

-# Accessibility to Redistibuted Surplus Food
 # Surplus Food Redistribution Accessibility Analysis

 In this project, we use Potential Cumulative Accessibility (PCA) to analyze access to surplus food redistribution in West Yorkshire.
+The following table outlines variables and what they describe.

 ## Variables